TasvirChi/platform-install-packages/doc/building_kaltura_rpms_howto.md

 - SUP-1567 - Problem to duplicate KSR from admin console.
 - SUP-1625 - Avoid creating notification jobs when no notification email is configured

-7. for the modified components, run the respective package_*.sh script, for instance, if KMC was updated run: platform-install-packages/build/package_kaltura_kmc.sh for KDP3 run: platform-install-packages/build/package_kaltura_kdp3.sh and so on.
+7. for the modified components, run the respective package_*.sh script, for instance, if BMC was updated run: platform-install-packages/build/package_borhan_bmc.sh for BDP3 run: platform-install-packages/build/package_borhan_bdp3.sh and so on.
 If a new package is introduces, make sure to create a wrapper script for it as well, in addition to the RPM spec file.